W. Ann Reynolds

-Wynetka Ann Reynolds (born 1938) is a zoologist and university administrator who has served as provost of the Ohio State University (1979–1982), chancellor of the California State University (CSU) system (1982–1990), chancellor of the City University of New York (CUNY) (1990–1997), and president of the University of Alabama at Birmingham (1997–2002).
+Wynetka Ann Reynolds (born 1938) is an American zoologist and university administrator who has served as provost of the Ohio State University (1979–1982), chancellor of the California State University (CSU) system (1982–1990), chancellor of the City University of New York (CUNY) (1990–1997), and president of the University of Alabama at Birmingham (1997–2002).
 She is the only person to have headed two (CSU and CUNY) of the three largest systems of higher education in the United States.
 The universities she has led account for 6 of the top 10 U.S. schools in upward mobility for their students.

 Early life and education

 Wynetka Ann King was born in 1938 in Coffeyville, Kansas.
 Her father, John E. King, was a Presbyterian missionary, and she spent her early years on Indian reservations in Oklahoma and Arizona.
 She earned a B.S. degree at Emporia State University in 1958, and M.A.
 (1960) and Ph.D.
 (1962) degrees in zoology from the University of Iowa.